RajuAhmed0/assignment-10/README.md

 ### Live Site URL:  https://assignment-10-60e0f.web.app/

-About SportsZone
+About IronGrip Sports

-SportsZone is your ultimate destination for the latest sports news, live scores, and in-depth analysis.
+IronGrip Sports is your ultimate destination for the latest sports news, live scores, and in-depth analysis.
 Stay updated with everything happening in the world of sports, from major leagues to emerging talents.

 Features